-Cheryl is credentialed with the Yoga Alliance at an E-RYT500 level as a Yoga Teacher and educator.
+Cheryl is credentialed with the Yoga Alliance at an E-RYT500 level as a Registered Yoga Teacher and Educator.
 As a Yoga Therapist, she serves as a faculty member for Integrative Yoga Therapy where she received her credential.

 Cheryl is also a practicing Physical Therapist with a Master’s degree in physical education and exercise science.
 She has enjoyed 30 years of helping individuals optimize alignment, restore movement, build strength and cultivate a balance in body, mind and spirit to pursue joyful living.

 Cheryl received her undergraduate and graduate education in physical therapy through Northern Arizona University.
-Cheryl’s uses her integrative heath and Yoga training to empower clients with self care to complement their health care.
+Cheryl’s uses her Integrative Health and Yoga training to empower clients with self care to complement their health care.
 Her perspective as a physical therapist and experience as a health educator enable her to adapt Yoga practices and explain philosophy to bring the many health benefits of Yoga into the mainstream.

 Cheryl received her initial 200 hr Yoga teacher training through Yoga Shala in Prescott under Cain Carroll.
 She guest lectures on anatomy for yoga teacher training programs.
 Cheryl is a member of the Yoga Alliance, the International Association of Yoga Therapists and The American Physical Therapy Association.